 Tullock's idea was that as the probability of casting the deciding vote in an election with a large number of voters is essentially zero, so it costs essentially nothing to vote according to one's values, even if that means voting against one's self-interest.
 So while self-interest generally trumps values in the market, in democracy values tend to trump self-interest, particularly when the electorate is large.

-Tullock is a libertarian and very pro-market and at least somewhat anti-democracy.
-I am a fan of both institutions and so I take a more positive view of democracy.
+Tullock was a libertarian and very pro-market and at least somewhat anti-democracy.
+I am an enthusiastic supporter of both institutions and so I take a more positive view of democracy.
 I believe we may reasonably hope that our government will be somewhat benevolent and fair because of the benevolence of the butcher, the brewer, the baker and the other voters because those voters know that voting for their sense of benevolence and fairness is very likely to cost them nothing.

-The family man working to support his family has traditionally been considered a more reliable worker than the single man supporting only himself and his love of beer.
+If greed really ran the market single men would be better employees than married men because they do not have to share their earnings with a family.
+But employers usually preferred the family man as more stable than the single man who only supported himself and his love of beer.
 So it might be reasonable to argue that the market is largely driven by the virtue of adults trying to support their family.

 The above thoughts on democracy and the market are part of a much larger theory of how the Western Institutions came to be.
 I have now put this on line.